evaingith/MaritimeBlue/README.md

 This is the code repository for the MVP of the Blue Funder Portal, a Information School capstone project sponsored by Department of Commerce in Washington State.

-Collabrators may contribute by directly contact with us.
-Contact info can be found at the bottom
+Collabrators may contribute after directly contacting us.
+Contact info can be found at the bottom of the README

 The current state of the application can be viewed at: https://evaingith.github.io/MaritimeBlue/